ContactSign inSign up

 Combine media features with Modes

-You can add media features to existing Modes, but you can’t define media features in the Mode itself.
+You can add media features to existing Modes but can’t define media features in the Mode itself.

-For example, if you have existing modes for German and American English locales, you can write a story combining those modes with chromatic.media parameter like so:
+For example, if you have existing Modes for German and American English locales, you can write a test combining those modes with the media configuration option like so:

 // Define modes